Yang Yi (author)

 Yang Yi (杨逸 (楊逸, Yáng Yì)) (born June 18, 1964) is the pen name of Liu Qiao, a Chinese-born novelist who has lived in Japan since 1987.

 Yang was born in the Chinese city of Harbin and remains a Chinese citizen.
 In 2008, she won the 139th Akutagawa Prize for her (Japanese language) novel Tokiga nijimu asa (literally, A Morning When Time Blurs).
 She is thus far the only Chinese national and, along with Li Kotomi, one of only two non-native Japanese speakers to win the award.

-Currently she is a visiting professor at Kanto Gakuin University and a part-time lecturer at Nihon University.
+Currently she is a visiting professor at Kanto Gakuin University and a professor at Nihon University.